DiantArts/CodingStyle/README.md

 ```

 ### Pointers
-smart pointers: Polymorphism, C libraries usage or usage of big objects that need to be on the heap.
+Use smart pointers for polymorphism, C libraries usage or usage of big objects that need to be on the heap.
-raw pointers: Never use.
+Never use raw pointers.

 ### Custom deleter of smart pointers
-Prefer custom deleter over manual destruction.
+Always prefer custom deleter over manual destruction.

 ### Parameters
 When needed, use mutable references.
 Otherwise, always copy basic types and always pass objects by const references.